Kornit Digital

 Kornit Digital Ltd. is an Israeli-American international manufacturing company.
 It produces high-speed industrial inkjet printers, pigmented ink and chemical products for the garment and apparel, home goods, textile accessories and decorating industry.

 History

 The company was founded in 2002 in Magshimim, Israel by a team that previously worked in the digital printing field, at companies such as Scitex and Hewlett-Packard.
 The company uses the same technology used in digital printing and has applied it to digital textile printing, which has developed more slowly than the field of digital printing.

 In 2015, Kornit Digital went public.

 In October 2018, Kornit Digital Americas Headquarters and Demo Center opened in Englewood, New Jersey.

 In August 2020, Kornit Digital announced the acquisition of UK-based global software firm Custom Gateway.

 In August 2021, Kornit Digital announced the acquisition of a Massachusetts based multi-material footwear manufacturer Voxel8.

 In 2022, Kornit Digital announced the acquisition of Lichtenau, Germany-based Tesoma manufacturer of textile curing solutions.

+In 2026, Kornit Digital announced the acquisition of PrintFactory, a Netherlands-based provider of cloud-native workflow and production automation software.